erasmus-without-paper/ewp-specs-architecture/README.md

 ### Requirements for the Clients

  * All clients SHOULD cache the registry responses.
+(Note, that all APIs SHOULD be backward compatible after they are deployed onto production systems, so caching API version numbers is quite safe).

  * The clients MAY use the HTTP headers returned in the Registry response to determine the amount of time the Registry response should be cached.
 They